4W4I5/Semester-5-Notes/README.md

 These notes were made for Semester 5 in the BS(CYS) course using Obsidian, feel free to request changes or add your own notes here just let me know and ill add them (figuring out a way to allow everyone to make changes soon)

 > [!NOTE]
 > Notes were not well maintained in this semester, ive commented out the links.
-View them in the raw view to view the links.
+View day-by-day notes by viewing this readme.md file in the raw view to get the links or just explore the repo.
 Only links for the final prep content have been shared.
 ## Algo
 <!--
 > [!WARNING]